My love of the great outdoors began when I was a child.

 Now I have.

-On August 2, I took a walk on the Prairie Trail, a 26.6 mile path that connects Kane County, Illinois, and Wisconsin through McHenry County.
+One day I took a walk on the Prairie Trail, a 26.6 mile path that connects Kane County, Illinois, and Wisconsin through McHenry County.
 There’s an entrance about a quarter mile from my home, so you’d think I’d be out there every day, or at least a few times a week, yet that Friday was only the second or third time I’d stepped foot on it this year.